kyleGrealis/nascaR.data/README.md

 ----

-> ⚠️ **Version Notice**: The version on CRAN contains race data through the 2024 season.
+> ⚠️ **Version Notice**: The version on CRAN contains race data through the 2025 Nashville race (race number 14).
 This GitHub version includes automated weekly updates.
 The updated data is available every Monday during the race season (February through November) on the `main` branch.
 See below for details on installing and updating.

 **nascaR.data** provides historical race results from NASCAR's top three series: Cup (1949-present), Xfinity (1982-present), and Trucks (1995-present).
 Explore driver, team, and manufacturer performance in a race-by-race, season, or career format.
 This data has been expertly curated and scraped with permission from [DriverAverages.com](https://www.driveraverages.com).

+> ⚠️⚠️ **Deprecating `weekly` branch**: Beginning June 2025, please use the `main` branch for the weekly updates and no longer use the `weekly` branch.
+The GitHub Action that scrapes the results will push updates to `main`.
+The `weekly` branch will be removed at the end of the 2025 season.
+Thank you :)

 ## Installation